Sheharyar24/Youtube-Transcript-Discord-Bot/README.md

 ## Overview

-This project is a Discord bot that fetches YouTube channel statistics and notifies you in Discord when a new video is uploaded from a monitored channel.
+This Discord bot monitors YouTube channels and notifies your Discord server when a new video is uploaded.
+You can add or remove channels from monitoring, list all monitored channels, and fetch channel statistics.
+The bot is designed to run 24/7 on platforms like Render, using a lightweight Flask web server to keep the process alive.

 **Transcript fetching** will be added in a future version.

 ---

 ## Features

+- **Add a channel:** Monitor a YouTube channel for new uploads.
+- **Remove a channel:** Stop monitoring a channel.
+- **List channels:** See all currently monitored channels.
-- Fetch YouTube channel statistics (title, description, subscriber count, video count, view count) via a Discord command.
+- **Fetch channel stats:** Get YouTube channel statistics (title, description, subscriber count, video count, view count).
-- Add YouTube channels to a monitoring list via a Discord command.
-- Automatically checks for new uploads every 5 minutes and posts a notification embed in your Discord server.
-- Uses environment variables for API keys and Discord bot token.
-- Modular code structure for easy extension (e.g., video transcripts).
+- **Automatic notifications:** Posts an embed in your Discord server when a new video is uploaded.
+- **Hosted on Render:** Uses a Flask web server (`webserver.py`) to keep the bot alive on hosting platforms.

 ---